pyeventsourcing/esdbclient/README.md

 The `host` and `port` arguments indicate the hostname and port number of the EventStoreDB server.

-If the EventStoreDB server is "secure", then also use the `server_cert`, `username` and `password` arguments.

 The `host` argument is expected to be a Python `str`.
 The `port` argument is expected to be a Python `int`.
+These arguments are required.

+If the EventStoreDB server is "secure", then also use the `root_certificates`, `username` and `password` arguments.

-The `server_cert` is expected to be a Python `str` containing the PEM encoded SSL/TLS server certificate.
-Both `username` and `password` are expected to be a Python `str`.
+The optional `root_certificates` argument is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates used for server authentication.
+This value is passed directly to `grpc.ssl_channel_credentials()`.
+The optional `username` and `password` arguments are each expected to be a Python `str`.

-In the example below, the constructor argument values are taken from the operating system environment, because the examples in this document are tested with both a "secure" and an "insecure" server.
+In the example below, the constructor argument values are taken from the operating system environment (the examples in this document are tested with both a "secure" and an "insecure" server).

 ```python
 import os